PauGutsens/Platformer-Game-VGD/README.md

     - Use Dash to kill the enemy
 - F5 to Save State
 - F6 to Load State
-- Enemy Entity with animations and basic behavoir
+- Enemy Entity with animations and basic behavior
 - Music and Fx:
   - Game Music, Death Fx, Checkpoint Fx